HelloWorld-1017/HelloWorld-1017.github.io/_posts/Quotes & Excerpts/2024-04-07-The-crisis-takes-a-much-longer-time-coming-than-you-think.md

 ---
 layout: single
-title: "Rudiger Dornbusch's Idea about Crisis: \"The crisis takes a much longer time coming than you think, and then it happens much faster than you would have thought.\""
+title: "Rudiger Dornbusch's Idea about Crisis, \"The crisis takes a much longer time coming than you think, and then it happens much faster than you would have thought.\""
 categories:
  - Philosophy
  - Quotes